This page describes how to set up a development environment for Android Instant Apps onto a Linux, macOS, or Windows development machine.

 - JDK 1.8

-- Android Studio version 3.0 or later
+- Android Studio 3.0 or higher

-- Make sure you have an environment variable called
+- An environment variable called

 ANDROID_HOMEthat points to the location of the Android SDK on your development machine.